sprckt/suade_task/README.md

 3. To specify which staging to run the app in, create a `.flaskenv` file in the root directory and specify the stage eg:
 `APP_SETTINGS="config.ProductionConfig"`
+Any other secrets or credentials should be stored in this file, and will be accessible as environment variables within app.

 4. To run the web app:
 `python app.py`